The study of food science ensures the quality and safety of all types of foods (dairy

 Food science is a growing career field, and graduates are in high demand.
 Whether

-developing a safe, healthy and nutritious food supply.
+in developing a safe, healthy and nutritious food supply.

 Food science graduates are able to learn concepts about food safety, meat science